ENTRIES FOR THE GLOBAL PRODUCTION AWARDS ARE NOW CLOSED!

 City locations are not eligible for this category and should enter City of Film.

-Awarded to an innovation supporting productions to be more sustainable and efficient in their operations, demonstrable by results in practice.
+Awarded to an innovation supporting a physical production to be more sustainable and efficient in their operations, demonstrable by results in practice.

 The winning entry will be able to show how a particular innovation really supported the success of a production either creatively and/or through operational efficiencies or through improving sustainability.